-Relationship between Athletic Trainers and Physical Therapist
+Exploring the Relationship Between Athletic Trainers and Physical Therapists

 Athletic Training and Physical Therapy are strongly related professions due to similar and complementary education, job settings, and skills sets.
 Many athletic trainers (ATs) and physical therapists (PTs) work together in different health care settings and will often collaborate in the care of the physically active patients.
 Additionally, ATs and PTs may also be part of inter-professional health care teams who work to provide patients with an integrative, whole-person approach to maximize patient care.
 The professions, however, do have differences.
 For example, ATs often have a greater focus on injury prevention, acute and emergent care, and working with athletes and the physically active population prior to, during, and after injury; PTs often focus on patients who have already suffered an injury and may be more likely to work with patients who are not part of the physically active population.